jarrodparkes/jarrodparkes.github.io/_posts/2019-02-08-it-doesnt-have-to-be-crazy-at-work.md

 **Stick With It**

-- avoid pulling people off of projects for the “new idea”
+- avoid pulling people off of projects for the "new idea"
-- make all new ideas “bake” for a little while (a week minimum) before deciding or redirecting effort there
+- make all new ideas "bake" for a little while (a week minimum) before deciding or redirecting effort there
 - remember projects last a max of 6 weeks, so you can redirect efforts once your done with the current project

-**Know “No”**
+**Know "No"**

-- if you say “no” now, then you can always say “yes” later
+- if you say "no" now, then you can always say "yes" later

 **Mind Your Business**